unazed/unazed.github.io/_posts/2019-1-22-4-python-one-lines.md

   <continue>
 ```

-Although the for-loop has the `else` clause from itself, which is executed after the loop finishes normally can be implemented like this:
+Although the for-loop has the `else` clause from itself, which is executed after the loop finishes normally, and can be implemented like this:

 ```py
 (